-ABSTRACT SUBMISSIONS – EXTENDED!
+ABSTRACT SUBMISSIONS – NOW CLOSED

 The Global Fragility Fracture Network calls for submissions for oral or poster presentation at the Congress in Melbourne, from Thursday 20 – Saturday, 22 October 2022.